birkof/rbac-bundle/README.md

 PhpRBACBundle is symfony 6 bundle with full access control library for PHP.
 It provides NIST Level 2 Standard Hierarchical Role Based Access Control as an easy to use library to PHP developers.
 It's a rework of the phprbac.net library made by OWASP for symfony 6.

+> This is NOT a replacement package for [olivier127/rbac-bundle](https://packagist.org/packages/olivier127/rbac-bundle)
+> I am using this as an internal requirement where has been further extended with specific functionalities and fixes.

 ## Table of Content

 * [How it works ?](#how-it-works)